Corpusclockwork/alien_top_logger/README.md

 **Customer functionality:**

-* Track climbs that they send
+* Track routes that they send
-* See which climbs they have sent
+* See which routes they have sent

 **Shared functionality**